chensxb97/ferryServiceVRP/README.md

 python schedule.py
 ```

-When schedule.py is run, it generates a timetable, schedule.csv, which is saved in folder: /outputs/logs.
+When *schedule.py* is run, it generates a timetable, *schedule.csv*, which is saved in folder: */outputs/logs*.
-It also generates visualisation maps that are saved in folder: /outputs/plots/schedule
+It also generates visualisation maps that are saved in folder: */outputs/plots/schedule*.

 ## References
 1. [Modelling and Analysis of a Vehicle Routing Problem with Time Windows in Freight Delivery (MIP Model)](https://github.com/dungtran209/Modelling-and-Analysis-of-a-Vehicle-Routing-Problem-with-Time-Windows-in-Freight-Delivery/blob/master/algorithm/VRPTW%20MIP%20Model.pdf)